Deltares/Koswat/examples/README.md

 Please refer to our [Koswat documentation](https://deltares.github.io/koswat/) for more information.

 ## Binder requirements.
-Binder requires the `apt.txt` and the `environment.yml` files to be present.
+Binder requires the `environment.yml` file to be present.
 Do not remove them from this repository.